 Required Health Information - All students carrying a course load of 9 credits or more are required to submit a completed health form to the Health Services Office to prevent delay and/or invalidation of registration for classes.
 This health form includes a completed physical within one year prior to admission.
 The College Immunization Law of the Commonwealth of Massachusetts (Chapter 76, Section 15C) requires the following immunizations: (1) proof of 2 doses of live measles vaccine given at least one month apart at or after 12 months of age.
-(2) proof of at least one dose of mumps and rubella vaccine(s) given at or after 12 months of age (2 MMRs acceptable), (3) a booster dose of tetanus and diphtheria within the last ten years prior to admission, (4) entering freshmen, sophomores, juniors, and seniors are required to have Hepatitis B immunization series (three vaccinations with dates recorded as month and year for each vaccine signed by a licensed medical professional), and (5) exemption from measles, mumps, rubella, and Hepatitis B vaccination is made for students presenting laboratory evidence of immunity (titres) or for students providing written documentation that he or she meets the standards for medical or religious exemption set forth in M.G.L.Ch.
+(2) proof of at least one dose of mumps and rubella vaccine(s) given at or after 12 months of age (2 MMRs acceptable), (3) a booster dose of tetanus and diphtheria within the last ten years prior to admission, (4) Hepatitis B immunization series (three vaccinations with dates recorded as month and year for each vaccine signed by a licensed medical professional) (5) All new full and part time students in a degree granting program must provide proof of one dose of meningococcal vaccine received within the last five years prior to admission.
+A waiver for meningococcal vaccine requirement only is available through the Health Services Office, and 6) exemption from measles, mumps, rubella, and Hepatitis B vaccination is made for students presenting laboratory evidence of immunity (titres) or for students providing written documentation that he or she meets the standards for medical or religious exemption set forth in M.G.L.Ch.
 76, Sect.
 15C.
 (The above immunization requirements may be different for international students.
 Prospective international students should contact the Admission's Office for information.)